tldr-pages/tldr/pages/common/gh-run.md

 `gh run view --job={{job_number}} --log`

-- Check workflow and exit with non-zero status if run failed:
+- Check a specific workflow and exit with a non-zero status if the run failed:

 `gh run view {{workflow_run_number}} --exit-status && {{echo "run pending or passed"}}`